Nael-Studio/nael-platform/examples/mongo-orm/README.md

 The MongoDB connection uses environment variables exclusively so the example can run outside the config system.
 Customize with `MONGODB_URI` / `MONGODB_DB` or edit `app.module.ts` directly if needed.

+When integrating with a configuration module, switch to `OrmModule.forRootAsync` and resolve the driver inside a factory so connection details can come from DI-managed services.

 ## Next steps

 - Add additional entities and register them with `OrmModule.forFeature`